 There is no universal model of education for sustainable development (ESD).
-Within a broad range of agreement, there will always be nuanced differences according to local contexts, priorities and approaches.
+Within a broad range of agreement to attain the 17 Sustainable Development Goals (SDGs), there will always be nuanced differences according to local contexts, priorities and approaches.

 "Education for Sustainable Development is an emerging but dynamic concept that encompasses a new vision of education that seeks to empower people of all ages to assume responsibility for creating a sustainable future."